1. Offline

 Plug-in Base

-that being said, i have always done my 15 mile r/t commute in winter clothes to avoid running the heat and save gas in all my pri, with no heated seats, so this should be a breeze. the big prolem is when frost forms on the inside of the windshield.;)
+that being said, i have always done my 15 mile r/t commute in winter clothes to avoid running the heat and save gas in all my pri, with no heated seats, so this should be a breeze. the big problem is when frost forms on the inside of the windshield.;)

-19. Offline
+19. benalexe

-benalexe Junior Member
+benalexe Member

 Sep 16, 2012